 Was the author of the children’s classic Swallows and Amazons a British and a Bolshevik Russian Spy?

 Ransome enthusiast Paul Crisp will take us on an adventure into the unconventional life of the children’s writer.

 This event is at the Church of St Saviour, Valley End (the sister church of St Lawrence) where we are holding a festival event for the first time.
-Discover more about this sweet, tucked-away Victorian building.
+Discover more about this charming Victorian building.

 Tickets: £10, including Prosecco and cake